How To Keep Wood From Warping? (5 PROVEN Methods!)

 Fixing warped wood is possible.
 Fixing wood warping is somewhat different than keeping wood from warping.
 Fixing wood warping is easy if you follow the correct procedure.

 Before fixing warped wood, you need to have a clear idea of how wood warping happens.
-It happens due to the fluctuations in moisture content between relative humidity and wood interior.
+It happens due to the fluctuations in moisture content between relative humidity and the wood interior.

 So, by adding or releasing moisture you’ll be able to clamp wood into its original shape.